RinaldoG/Detecting-Fake-News-with-Python/README.md

 ## Summary
 We learned to detect fake news in Python Jupyter NoteBook.
 We took a political dataset, implemented a TfidfVectorizer, initialized a PassiveAggressiveClassifier, and fit our model.
-We ended up obtaining an accuracy of 92.5% in magnitude.
+We ended up obtaining an accuracy of 92.5% in magnitude for our model.